In this article

 Okay, so how do we improve the effectiveness of our subject lines?

-A 2011 case study conducted by AWeber Communications found that a clear subject line gets 541% more clicks than one that’s clever.
-(Check out the study for examples of clear vs clever subject lines.)
+A 2011 case study conducted by AWeber Communications found that a 'clear' subject line gets 541% more clicks than one that’s 'clever'.

 That means you could be getting potentially up to 5 times more customer referrals from your emails, just by improving your subject lines!